-All essays should specifically address the Essay Topic, which is:
+All essays should specifically address one of the three Essay Topics listed above.

 Eligibility – The contest is open to writers in grades 5-12, (ages 10-18 at some point during the contest period September 13, 2021-March 11, 2022).
 No more than one submission will be accepted for each essay writer.
 Writers must be located in North America, Hawaii, or a U.S. military address, and all submissions should be in English.
 Employees of Stossel in the Classroom, Stossel TV, and Center for Independent Thought, or any person or organization involved in the operation and/or setup of the contest, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom first place prize are not eligible for prizes in our subsequent contests.